Assistant Professor, Teaching Stream - Statistics for Life Sciences

 Campus:St. George (Downtown Toronto)

-The Department of Statistical Sciences and the Human Biology Program in the Faculty of Arts and Science at the University of Toronto invites applications for a joint (66% Department of Statistical Sciences and 34% Human Biology in the Department of Ecology and Evolutionary Biology) full-time continuing teaching stream position in the area of Statistics for Life Sciences.
-The appointment will be at the rank of Assistant Professor, Teaching Stream with an anticipated start date of July 1, 2022.
+The Human Biology Program and the Department of Statistical Sciences in the Faculty of Arts and Science at the University of Toronto invites applications for a joint (66% Human Biology in the Department of Ecology and Evolutionary Biology and 34% in the Department of Statistical Sciences) full-time continuing teaching stream position in the area of Statistics for Life Sciences.
+The appointment will be at the rank of Assistant Professor, Teaching Stream with an anticipated start date of July 1, 2023.

-Candidates must have teaching experience in a degree granting program at the undergraduate program level including Statistics and quantitative research methods courses; have experience using and teaching statistical software which might include but is not limited to R or Python; and have experience collaborating on quantitative research in the Life Sciences.
-Candidates also must possess a demonstrated commitment to excellent pedagogical practices and a demonstrated interest in teaching-related scholarly activities.
-Experience working with, teaching, or mentoring diverse groups or diverse students is an asset.
+Candidates must have teaching experience in a degree granting program at the undergraduate program level including Life Sciences, Statistics and quantitative research methods courses; have experience using and teaching statistical software such as R or Python; and have experience collaborating on quantitative research in human biology, health & disease, human genetics, neuroscience, or global health.
+Additionally, candidates must possess a demonstrated commitment to excellent pedagogical practices and a demonstrated interest in teaching-related scholarly activities.
+Experience working with, teaching, or mentoring diverse groups or diverse students is preferred.

 Candidates are also expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment demonstrated through the application materials.